digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/tooljet-concepts/components.md

 title: Components
 ---

-Components in ToolJet serve as the building blocks for creating applications.
+Components in JumpStart serve as the building blocks for creating applications.
 They are pre-designed elements that you can drag and drop onto the canvas in the App-Builder.
-ToolJet comes with 45+ built-in components.
+JumpStart comes with 45+ built-in components.

 <div class="video-container">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/J3-wpo4J76U?si=D2ovxqa42HUGZ4PC&rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>